peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Gets a collection of the key/value pairs stored in this CBOR object, if it's a map.
 * `java.util.Collection<CBORObject> getKeys()`<br>
- Gets a collection of the keys of this CBOR object in an undefined order.
+ Gets a collection of the keys of this CBOR object.
 * `com.upokecenter.numbers.EInteger getMostInnerTag()`<br>
  Gets the last defined tag for this CBOR data item, or -1 if the item is untagged.